gkswjdgns59/HCI_Pacific/README.md

 **Role of the page**

-- one-line explanation of the page role
+- View all the list of guests you have.
+Add new guests.

 **Components**
 - [Guests.js](#guests)